 The following tables and graphs display information about who raised fitness to practise concerns in 2010-11 and the number of cases received against each profession.
-The total number of cases received in 2010-11 was 759 (Table 1, page X).
+The total number of cases received in 2010-11 was 759 (Table 1, page $\frac{X}{2}$).

 Table 3 provides details on the source of concerns to the HPC.
-In 2010-11, members of the public made up the single largest complainant group, making up 34 per cent of cases.
-This represents an increase of 3 per cent compared to last year.
-This is the first time that fitness to practise concerns raised by members of the public has made up the largest complainant group.
+In 2010-11, members of the public made up the single largest complainant group, making up 34 per cent of cases which is an increase of 3 per cent compared to last year.
+This is the first time that fitness to practise concerns raised by members of the public has been the single largest complainant group.
 The largest complainant group has previously always been employers.
-This decrease in concerns raised by employers may be due to an improving awareness of the types of issues that the HPC can consider.
+This decrease in concerns raised by employers may be due to a better awareness of the types of issues that the HPC can consider.